As an Amazon Associate I earn from qualifying purchases.

 Williams-Sonoma and Ghirardelli have the monopoly over the peppermint bark market, and do you know how much W-S charges per POUND of the stuff?

-It cost me $10-12ish to make a pound.
+It costs me $10-12ish to make a pound.
 Plus… Love.

 There’s always love in my baked goods.
 That’s why they taste so good!

-So let’s talk about how simple it is to throw this together.
 First things first, you’re going to need some high quality (I cannot stress this enough) chocolate for this peppermint bark.